 \begin{prop} There exists an optimal solution in which each calibration starts at a time in $\Psi$. \end{prop}

-\begin{proof} Without loss of generality, we assume that jobs have unit processing times, otherwise we could replace each job $j$ by $p_j$ unit-time jobs.
-Let $\sigma$ be an optimal solution in which there is at least one calibration that does not start at a time in $\Psi$.
-We show how to transform the schedule $\sigma$ into another optimal schedule that satisfies the statement of the proposition without increasing the cost.
+\begin{proof} Let $\sigma$ be an optimal solution in which there is at least one calibration that does not start at a time in $\Psi$.
+We show how to transform the schedule $\sigma$ into another optimal solution that satisfies the statement of the proposition without increasing the cost.
 See Fig.~\ref{fig:push_calibrations} for an illustration of the transformation.
 Let $c_{i'}$ be the first calibration of $\sigma$ that starts at time $t' \notin \Psi$.
-Let $c_j,\ldots, c_i$ be the maximum set of consecutive calibrations such that when a calibration finishes another starts immediately.
+Let $c_{i'},\ldots, c_i$ be the maximum set of consecutive calibrations, i.e. when a calibration finishes, another starts immediately.
 We denote by $c_{i+1}$ the next calibration that is not adjacent to calibration $c_i$.

-We can push the set of calibrations $c_j,\ldots, c_i$ into the right (we delay the calibrations) until: \begin{itemize}[topsep=0pt, itemsep=0pt] \item either we reach the next calibration $c_{i+1}$, \item or $c_j$ starts at a time in $\Psi$. \end{itemize} Note that this transformation is always possible.
-Indeed, since $c_j$ starts at a time that is in a distance more than $P$ from a deadline, it is always possible to push the scheduled jobs to the right.
-In particular, if there is no jobs scheduled when calibration $c_j$ starts, then there is no modifications for the execution of jobs.
-Otherwise, there is at least one job scheduled when calibration $c_j$ starts.
-Let us denote $a_1,\ldots,a_e$ be the continuous block of jobs.
-Since the starting time of job $a_1$ is at a distance (to the left-hand side) more than $P$ from a deadline, then all jobs can be pushed to the right by one unit.
-This transformation is possible given that no job of this block finishes at its deadline.
+We can delay the set of calibrations $c_{i'},\ldots, c_i$ until: \begin{itemize} \item either we reach the next calibration $c_{i+1}$, \item or $c_{i'}$ starts at a time in $\Psi$. \end{itemize} Note that this procedure is always possible.
+Indeed, since $c_{i'}$ starts at a time that is in a distance more than $P$ from a deadline, it is always possible to delay the scheduled jobs while keeping the feasibility of the schedule.
+In particular, if there are no jobs scheduled when calibration $c_{i'}$ starts, then the execution of jobs can remain unchanged.
+Otherwise, there is at least one job scheduled when calibration $c_{i'}$ starts.
+Let $a_1,\ldots,a_e$ be the continuous block of jobs.
+Since the starting time of job $a_1$ is at a distance (to the left-hand side) more than $P$ from a deadline, then all jobs can be delayed by one time-unit since no job of this block finishes at its deadline.
 Note that after this modification, jobs can be assigned to another calibration.

-We can repeat the above transformation until we get a schedule satisfying the statement of the proposition. \end{proof}
+We repeat the above transformation until we get a schedule satisfying the statement of the proposition.